Why the same fix never works for everyone

 Systemic inflammation causes brain fog by generating inflammatory cytokines that cross the blood-brain barrier and disrupt normal neural signaling.
 Chronic stress, poor diet, sleep debt, and metabolic dysfunction create a state of persistent low-grade systemic inflammation.
 Your immune system stays partially activated, which gradually erodes cognitive sharpness over weeks and months.

-Researchers found that COVID-19 triggers brain inflammation through multiple pathways: overactive immune response, blood-brain barrier disruption, blood vessel cell damage, and altered nerve cell formation [6].
-The same inflammatory pathways operate in other conditions – autoimmune diseases, chronic infections, persistent stress, poor diet.
+Krishna and colleagues at the University of Minnesota, working in Cheeran’s lab, demonstrated in a murine model of SARS-CoV-2 infection that neuroinflammation operates through at least four distinct pathways: overactive immune response, blood-brain barrier disruption, blood vessel cell damage, and altered nerve cell formation [6].
+The same inflammatory mechanisms operate in human conditions beyond COVID-19, including autoimmune diseases, chronic infections, persistent stress, and inflammatory diet patterns.

 Brain fog causes and solutions: Identifying your fog type

-The Brain Fog Resolution Model – a framework we developed for this guide – uses a diagnostic decision tree to match your symptom pattern, timeline, and triggers to an underlying cause, then connects you to targeted interventions proven to work for that specific mechanism.
+The Brain Fog Resolution Model is a framework we developed for this guide.
+It uses a diagnostic decision tree to match your symptom pattern, timeline, and triggers to an underlying cause, then connects you to targeted interventions proven to work for that specific mechanism.

 Step 1: Timeline and pattern recognition